Process Mapping, Lean thinking and Six Sigma

 Process mapping has been a core part of both Lean and Six Sigma for decades.
 It is hugely valuable, particularly when groups of people get to engage in hands-on post-it notes on walls type visualizations (see Tom Wujek TED talk).
 The founders behind Elements have been involved in many of these sessions with companies from most industries.
 They are very valuable, and very powerful.

-Elements provides an approach and the software application to leverage Lean and Six-Sigma techniques and tools.
-The additional value is that Elements enables the capture of the information in live workshops, directly into the application.
+Catalyst provides an approach and the software application to leverage Lean and Six-Sigma techniques and tools.
+The additional value is that Catalyst enables the capture of the information in live workshops, directly into the application.
 By all means, use the tried and trusted techniques to get people hands-on with post-it notes and whiteboards – but make sure the results are captured and available as and when appropriate to all of the process stakeholders.

-Elements allows you to get the information online, to collaborate around it and organize the content hierarchically so it can be interacted with in digestible chunks on screens – wherever the people reading those screens may happen to be.
+Catalyst allows you to get the information online, to collaborate around it and organize the content hierarchically so it can be interacted with in digestible chunks on screens – wherever the people reading those screens may happen to be.
 We’re not saying it’s not valuable to print out the lowest levels of detail and put them on a wall to walk through the process with groups of people.
 If you have the opportunity to do that – great.
 But what happens to that information then?

 We have worked in a past company using this approach with the likes of Toyota Lean Operations, which led to projects in some of the largest organizations supporting their Lean activities using the hierarchical breakdown of detail and the simple UPN modeling notation that we support.